Hiring and retaining the right people has never been easy.

-It’s also telling that among LinkedIn’s 25 jobs on the rise in the US, 3 are directly responsible for ensuring a great workplace experience — Diversity and Inclusion Manager (№2), Talent Acquisition Specialist (№12), and Chief Human Resources Officer (№25)
+It’s also telling that among LinkedIn’s 25 jobs on the rise in the US, four are directly responsible for providing a great workplace experience — Human Resources Analytics Manager (number 2), Diversity and Inclusion Manager (number 3), Employee Experience Manager (number 5), and Chief People Officer (number 15).

-While a great workplace experience can offer tons of different benefits, the following 3 are vital for pretty much every organization out there.
+While a great workplace experience can offer tons of different benefits, the following three are vital for pretty much every organization out there.

-Clearly, everyone wants to work for a company that cares about workplace experience.
+Clearly, everyone wants to work for a company that cares about the workplace experience.

 Low employee productivity, engagement, and retention are natural consequences of a poor workplace experience.